samanthamoss87/thai_massage/README.md

 </div>

 - This footer is also accessible on all pages.
-- The footer also holds the Privace Ploicy and Terms and Conditions but those are not working.
+- The footer also holds the Privacy Policy and Terms and Conditions but those are not working.
 You have to add you own terms and conditions and privacy policies.
-- The is aligned into the middle of the screen and always white in color.
+- The is aligned into the middle of the screen and always white in colour.
--  Project 4 - Twitter, Facebook, and Linkedln social links added but they are not functional.
+-  Project 4 - Twitter, Facebook, and LinkedIn social links added but they are not functional.

 <div align="center">
     <img src="readme-images/footer-mobile.png" alt="Footer in phone format">